FlashNorm: Fast Normalization for Transformers: FlashNorm

-Layer normalization (LayerNorm) \citep{layerNorm} and DyT \citep{DyT} can have a bias vector $\vb$ right after scaling by weights $g_i$.
-Figure \ref{figA} illustrates how the bias vector $\vb$ can be moved to the output of the linear layer and then be added to the bias vector $\c$ of the linear layer, resulting in the new bias term $\c^{\, \ast} = \c + \vb \, \mW$, see Fig. \ref{figA}(b).
-After this elimination of $\vb$, the normalization weights $g_i$ can be merged into the linear layer as described in the previous section and illustrated in Fig. \ref{fig1}(b).
+LayerNorm~\citep{layerNorm} and DyT~\citep{DyT} include an additive bias $\boldsymbol{\beta}$ after scaling by $\mathbf{g}$.
+Fig. \ref{figA} illustrates how this bias can be moved to the output of the following linear layer, resulting in a modified bias $\mathbf{c}^* = \mathbf{c} + \boldsymbol{\beta}\mathbf{W}$, see Fig. \ref{figA}(b).
+After this elimination of $\boldsymbol{\beta}$, the normalization weights $\mathbf{g}$ can be folded into the linear layer as per Proposition~\ref{prop:weightless}.
+Note that deferred normalization (Proposition~\ref{prop:commute}) does not apply when a bias is present; the scalar $1/\mathrm{RMS}(\mathbf{a})$ must be applied before adding $\mathbf{c}^*$, which still allows for parallel execution of matrix multiplication and RMS calculation.